defndaines/kiroku/buddhism.md

 Truth).
 - saṃkhāra: everything conditioned—dukkha

-Bhāvanā (Meditation or Mental Culture)
+### Bhāvanā (Meditation or Mental Culture)

-- it is not an escape as is commonly miscoceived
+- it is not an escape as is commonly misconceived
 - aims at cleansing the mind of impurities and disturbances and cultivating such qualities as concentration, awareness, intelligence, will, energy, the analytical faculty, confidence, joy, tranquility, leading finally to the